Pinnacle Alpine Insulation – Arc’teryx Cerium SV Down Jacket

 My puffy jacket strategy for routine tours and extended trips features two jackets — a light-to-midweight synthetic puffy and a warmer down jacket.

 The lightweight synthetic puffy is my go-to for short breaks and routine winter temps.
-I wear it at some point on every tour, usually at breaks, sometimes uphill, sometimes down and sometimes all day.
+I wear it at some point on every tour, usually during breaks, sometimes uphill, sometimes down, and sometimes all day.
 As a result, it’s important that it’s breathable and resilient in all weather.
 It must handle the repeated abuse of being stuffed into my pack, wet or dry.
-Jackets like the Patagonia Nano Air and the Arc’teryx Proton Hoody are great examples of highly breathable mid to lightweight synthetic puffys.
-A down jacket is not the best choice for an active layer, as described here.

 Choosing the Best Down Jacket

 So when choosing a down jacket, think lightweight, packable warmth for use during transitions, on cold descents, and for extended breaks and emergencies.
 You can opt for mid-layer-level warmth or standalone basecamp-grade warmth.
-The warmer you go, the larger the jacket and the more space required to pack it.
+The warmer you go, the larger the jacket and the more space is required to pack it.

 You might be surprised how much warmth a lightweight down jacket like the Arc’teryx Cerium, the OR Helium or the Patagonia Down Sweater offers for short breaks and general wear.
 But when it comes to offering standalone warmth that holds up for the coldest conditions, base camp wear and emergencies, I recommend thinking bigger.
-While you pay a premium for a warmer down jacket, we’re talking about your safety.
+While you pay a premium for a warmer down jacket, we’re talking about your comfort and safety.

 Cerium SV Down Jacket